 Undergraduate workshops are open to all undergraduate students in all U-M schools and colleges.

-WINTER 2020 WORKSHOP SERIES
+FALL 2020 WORKSHOP SERIES

 Communicating Effectively in Zoom Rooms - Thursday, September 10, 8-9:30am (Eastern Time)

 Whether learning on campus or from a distance, most of us are spending a lot of time on Zoom and other video conferencing platforms.
 Being able to participate effectively in online discussions will likely be essential for a long time to come.
 In this fun, interactive workshop, we will practice a range of features of effective video communication: ways to get a turn to speak, to communicate clearly, and to respond effectively to others.
 Come ready to practice with one another and to identify strategies for practicing on your own.
 Please come prepared to participate actively in small group discussions.

 Writing in "Academic Style" - Thursday, September 17, 8-9:30am (Eastern Time)